elliott-king/elliott-king.github.io/_posts/2024-10-31-amplify-overcharge.md

 > After a detailed review of your case and account, I'm happy to inform you that we've processed a billing adjustment for the unexpected charges as a one time courtesy.
 >
 > [...]
 Regarding your follow-up notes, I have reached out to the concerned team to investigate it further [...]

-A few months ago, I was adapting an official guide for an AWS service.
-Specifically, [integrating OpenSearch with Amplify](https://docs.amplify.aws/react/build-a-backend/data/custom-business-logic/search-and-aggregate-queries/).
-I worked through the guide, and modified and debugged it for my own purposes.
-A few weeks later, I received an AWS bill for over $1200, and almost had a heart attack.
-I hadn't selected the most expensive OS instance type.
-I hadn't even used it much at all.
-I had worked with Amplify & OpenSearch back in 2020 (back when it still was ElasticSearch).
-It's pricey for personal use, usually around $50 per month, but not crazy.

 I opened a support ticket with AWS.
 I narrowed down what happened.
 There were a few behaviors with Amplify + OpenSearch that I felt were oversights.
 The response from AWS was prompt.
 They had me set up a budget alert and gave me service credit for both OpenSearch and its storage.
 Kudos!
 Even if you are not using Amplify/OpenSearch, I recommend getting familiar with AWS [budgets](https://aws.amazon.com/aws-cost-management/aws-budgets/).
 They predict future spend, for a service or for AWS as a whole, and can send you alerts if you are projected to break them.
 However, I was terrified from that experience, and set the project, and Amplify, aside.